Torta: South America

 In Venezuela, Ecuador, Chile, and Uruguay, people typically refer to dessert cakes as "tortas."

 Sandwiches

 Mexico

 In Mexico, a torta is a kind of sandwich, served on one of two types of white sandwich rolls.
 The first is similar to a small baguette, and may be referred to as a bolillo, birote, or pan francés depending on region.
-The second is a flat, oblong, soft roll called a telera.
+The second is a flat, oblong, soft roll also called a sandwich roll, also referred as a telera.
 Tortas can be eaten cold or hot, and grilled or toasted in a press in the same manner as a Cuban sandwich.

-Garnishes such as avocado, chili pepper (usually poblano or jalapeño), tomato, and onion are common.
+Garnishes such as avocado, chili pepper (usually poblano, chipotle or jalapeño), tomato, and onion are common.
 The dish is popular throughout Mexico, and is also available anywhere with a large Mexican population.
 In Northern Mexico, the torta is very frequently called lonche by influence of the English "lunch", as it may be eaten during lunch break.

 The sandwich is normally named according to its main ingredient: